 Waltham is a small suburb in Canterbury with a population of 2,169 and a median age of 33.
 Median personal income is $43K per year.
 The main ethnic groups are European, Asian, Māori.
-Canterbury population estimates moved +1.6% in the year ended June 2024, after averaging +1.9% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Canterbury population estimates moved +1.1% in the year ended June 2025, after moving +2.1% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,125 in 2018 to 1,260 in 2023 (+12.0%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Waltham is $520 (520 houses, 290 units).
 This represents approximately 64% of median weekly personal income.

-Livability indicators for Waltham: NZDep decile 8 (high deprivation); 2 schools with avg EQI 504.
+Livability indicators for Waltham: NZDep decile 8 (high deprivation); 2 schools with avg EQI 504; 11 transport stops (11 bus).